 Discrimination Attorneys Protecting the Rights of LA Workers with Disabilities

 If you believe that an employer has discriminated against you and violated the Americans With Disabilities Act (ADA), your first step should be to contact a reliable attorney.
-An LA employment law attorney will help you navigate the claims process and help you secure reinstatement or other compensation that applies to your situation.
+A Los Angeles employment law attorney will help you navigate the claims process and help you secure reinstatement or other compensation that applies to your situation.
 Workplace discrimination cases can quickly become complicated, so verify that your attorney has experience in cases similar to your own.

 The first official step in an ADA violation claim is to file a complaint with the Equal Employment Opportunity Commission (EEOC).
 The EEOC dictates that you have 180 days from the date you became aware of your employer’s discriminatory conduct to file a claim.
 In some situations, state law will extend this window to 300 days.